-A Series of Unfortunate Events: The wart faced man from Olaf's troupe disappears after the 1st book and is never mentioned again.
-Also didn't reappear in the movie that was made 5 years later.
+A Series of Unfortunate Events: The wart-faced man from Count Olaf's troupe disappears after the 1st book and is never mentioned again.
+He also didn't reappear in the movie that was made 5 years later.

 Animorphs: Hey, remember Mertil, the Andalite that had also survived Elfangor's ship's crash and had been living on Earth for the entire war?
 Remember how he was found by the kids and decided to remain in hiding?
 Or maybe you don't, because he was only in one book.
 Having another Andalite on board would've been very useful for the kids.
 Even if Mertil didn't join the kids for his own reasons, it would've been nice for him to get another mention, seeing as an Andalite war hero living on Earth is kind of a big deal.

 In "Cheaper By the Dozen", Mary, the second eldest child dies at age 6.
 This isn't mentioned in the book.
 She simply stops appearing.

 In The Baby-Sitters Club, this was the eventual fate of most of the girls' non-club friends, fuelling speculation that the girls were disturbingly cult-like...The major exceptions are Laine Cummings, Stacey's on-again, off-again best friend from New York, and Sunny Winslow, Dawn's Troubled, but Cute best friend from California.
 But Sunny started her own baby-sitting club, anyway, so she doesn't really count.